 - 5.6.1 There is remarkably little known evidence of early medieval activity within and around Haverfordwest, and no such sites are recorded within the search area.
 However, with the collapse of the Roman administration and its trade networks, trade and contact in the area may well have shifted to the Irish Sea area, and the Cleddau and Milford Haven Waterway were well-sited to take advantage of this.
-Many of the known early medieval sites are recorded in coastal areas in southern Pembrokeshire, and Haverfordwest was wellplaced to attract settlement. - 5.6.2 The known development of Haverfordwest begins in the early 12th century when Tancred the Fleming established a castle (PRN 3320), sited on a dominant promontory at the lowest bridging point of the river (PRN 12514).
+Many of the known early medieval sites are recorded in coastal areas in southern Pembrokeshire, and Haverfordwest was well-placed to attract settlement. - 5.6.2 The known development of Haverfordwest begins in the early 12th century when Tancred the Fleming established a castle (PRN 3320), sited on a dominant promontory at the lowest bridging point of the river (PRN 12514).
 The subsequent development of Haverfordwest during the medieval period is outlined and discussed in more detail within the previous assessment (Poucher 2022), as current archaeological work has altered the previous understanding.
-In brief, it had been assumed that medieval development along Bridge Street was relatively minimal as burgage plots are not recorded until the 15th century, with recorded settlement growing up first to the north and west of the castle, and then expanding to the south.
-Recent excavations have however shown that this was not the case.
-Potential 12th or early 13th century activity has been recorded, in the form of pits and postholes, within the adjacent Western Ouayside development site.
-The nature of this activity is unclear at present, but it may relate to burgage plots, with settlement along Bridge Street establishing itself during the 12th century.
-By the mid-13th century a Benedictine Friary (PRN 3323) was established in this location.
-The layout of the Friary is unclear, no plans or pictures of the site survive, but ongoing research is suggesting a relatively rich, prosperous and therefore potentially extensive site.
-The recent excavations have recorded structural remains that may indicate the initial Friary church and focus of the complex could have been sited at least partly within the footprint of the former Ocky White's Store.
-The church building then appears to have moved but further buildings may have been established and an extensive cemetery was established on the site.
-In excess of 300 burials have been recovered during the course of the excavations, including high status crypt and priest burials, along with mixed population in terms of age and sex.
-The Friary was occupied until the Dissolution in 1538-9, the cemetery may have continued beyond this point. - 5.6.3 The limits of the cemetery could not be defined within the excavated area, although there appeared to be a general thinning out of burials towards the riverside.
-What is not clear however is how the Friary, or indeed earlier town activity, interacted with the river at this point.
-Medieval activity in the area raises the possibility of quays and other riverside structures in the immediate area, given that the location of main medieval quay has not been confirmed within Haverfordwest, but that river-based mercantile activity would have formed a key element of settlement here.
+In brief development along the western bank of the river (Bridge Street) may have started in the 12th century.
+By the mid-13th century an extensive Benedictine Friary (PRN 3323) was established.
+The layout of the Friary is unclear, but it is likely to have extended up to the western river bank, and an extensive cemetery was established adjacent to the proposed development area.
+Current investigations suggest a possible cemetery boundary to the west of the current rivers edge, within the footprint of the former Ocky White development.
+The Friary was occupied until the Dissolution in 1538-9, the cemetery may have continued beyond this point. - 5.6.3 A substantial masonry wall has also been uncovered along Bridge Street, also medieval in date.
+At the time of writing it is unclear what this wall relates to, potentially a substantially Friary structure, the town wall, or even an early quayside.
+The latter possibility, and the confirmation of medieval activity in the area, raises the possibility of further quays and other riverside structures in the immediate area, given that the location of main medieval quay has not been confirmed within Haverfordwest, but that river-based mercantile activity would have formed a key element of settlement here.
 Conversely, the presence of the medieval cemetery may have limited such riverside activity at this precise location.